verygoodplugins/wordpress-helpscout/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WordPress Dynamic Data for HelpScout.
-Shows WordPress user information right from your HelpScout interface.
+Shows WordPress user information right in your HelpScout interface.

 == Description ==

-WordPress Dynamic Data for HelpScout is a WordPress plugin that will show WordPress user information right from your HelpScout dashboard.
+WordPress Dynamic Data for HelpScout is a WordPress plugin that will show WordPress user information right in your HelpScout dashboard.

 The content that is displayed can be edited by modifying the /views/output.php file, or by using the wp_helpscout_html_output filter.